o3de/o3de.org/content/docs/userguide/asset-pipeline-shader-compilation.md

+description: ' Precompile shaders for release builds of &ALYlong; projects into .pak files. '
+slug: asset-pipeline-shader-compilation
+title: Compiling Shaders for Release Builds
+---
 # Compiling Shaders for Release Builds<a name="asset-pipeline-shader-compilation"></a>

 If you build game projects with Lumberyard, shaders for release builds should be compiled and packaged into `.pak` files\.